quicklyco/android-sdk-examples/ZowdowSdkExample/README.md

 ## Version

-Current version as of October 26, 2016 is 2.0
+Current version as of March 27, 2017 is 2.0

 ## Terminology